 Crayola have recently released a brand called the Crayola Blending Markers with 16 colors, but if you cannot afford these, you can still find a workaround for using the brand’s classic markers.

 I will mention other materials needed for each method in their sections below.
-Once you have everything ready, let’s dive into learning how to blend Crayola markers!
+Once you have everything ready, let’s go to the next steps!

 1. Layering the Colors